General Intelligence Service (Syria): 1963–1971

 The renewed service was used in April 1964 to crackdown uprisings in Hama led by the Syrian Muslim Brotherhood and backed by Egypt.
 On 24 March 1965, Decree No. 67 put the ISFC into a military framework with link to the Interior Ministry, thus ending the civilian control.
-After the February 1966 coup within the Ba'th Party, Salah Jadid emerged as the leader of Syria's most radical regime to date.
+After the February 1966 coup within the Ba'ath Party, Salah Jadid emerged as the leader of Syria's most radical regime to date.
 Jadid centralized control of all intelligence and security services under Col. Abd al-Karim al-Jundi, the head of the National Security Bureau of the Ba'ath Party.

 From 1966 to 1969, Jundi further expanded the role and power of the Syrian agencies, both at home and abroad.
 It was during this period that their reputation for brutal ruthlessness was firmly established.
 Also in this period, the ISFC was organized and extensively trained by the GDR's Stasi.
 The use of Palestinian guerrillas against Israel was core of its foreign intelligence.